MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

     {{/each}}
 </section>
 ```
 Finally we have some menus, the fact we are using the same elements in the same order means our css is already being applied.
-The `<dl>` element is a 'discription list' you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl).
+The `<dl>` element is a 'description list' you can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl).
 To get the item name and price to line up nicely like below I am using flexbox.
 More about flexbox later...

 ![flexbox example](https://user-images.githubusercontent.com/4499581/95021384-9caed100-0668-11eb-9fbc-9d93ea06a54b.jpg)